-- Read the whole booklet carefully - Discuss your proposed preferences with your parents - Discuss your proposed preferences with your teachers - Fill in the online Preferences 2024 2026 form by FRIDAY 10th May 2024
+- Read the whole booklet carefully. - Review the Preferences presentation from Mr Rodger and Mr Barker a recording of this session is available on the NSB website under the Parents section and in 'Y9 GCSE Preferences.' - Discuss your proposed preferences with your parents - Discuss your proposed preferences with your teachers - Fill in the online Preferences 2025 2027 form by FRIDAY 9th May 2025